WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Receive

 - Why do I have to label my address?
-- Where can I find my public key?
 - Where can I find a QR code of the address?
 - Are there privacy concerns regarding whom I send my address?